Colorado has the country’s best Ultimate teams. Here’s everything you need to know to become a fan.

 So who are these folks, post-college?
 Many played for their college clubs.
 Some have current college players who tried out, including a few current CU Buffs club players.

-Women’s co-captain Nhi Nguyen, 27, software engineer, is a good example: ecstatic, sore, sleeping off the championship party.
+Molly Brown player Nhi Nguyen, 27, software engineer, is a good example: ecstatic, sore, sleeping off the championship party.
 What makes Nguyen most proud of her Molly Brown teammates is that for six or seven years, they were stuck with semifinals losses against the Boston Brute squad, then finally broke through this year.

 In the finals, Molly Brown beat legendary San Francisco Fury, possessor of multiple past titles, and to that point undefeated.
 “That felt pretty special,” Nguyen said.

-Professional-level Ultimate is happening, but not yet in Colorado.
+Professional-level Ultimate is happening, but not yet for women in Colorado.
 Molly Brown and Johnny Bravo are self-funded.
 They keep careful track of who’s spent what for plane tickets and hotels, and try to subsidize each other.
 They also couch surf friends for away tournaments.

 The social media stars of Molly Brown are twins Valeria and Manuela Cardenas from Colombia.
 Now 23, they’ve been playing and winning at international tournaments since they were 13.